beingbiplov/Sampadak/README.md

 ## Features:
 - Markdown to HTML live preview.
-- Export the document as a Markdown or an HTML file.
+- Export the document as a Markdown, a HTML file or a PDF file.
 - Import a Markdown file.
 - Three different theme support.
 - Fullscreen editor support.
 (Press F11 while on editor to enter fullscrene and Esc to exit out)